mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ---

 ##### Correlated Measurement Errors
-In the above approach, we assume that measurement errors from a single PMU are uncorrelated.
+The approach above assumes that measurement errors from a single PMU are uncorrelated.
 This assumption leads to the covariance matrix and its inverse matrix (i.e., precision matrix) remaining diagonal:
 ```@repl PMUOptimalPlacement
 analysis.method.precision
 ```

 While this approach is suitable for many scenarios, linear PMU state estimation relies on transforming from polar to rectangular coordinate systems.
 Consequently, measurement errors from a single PMU become correlated due to this transformation.
 This correlation results in the covariance matrix, and hence the precision matrix, no longer remaining diagonal but instead becoming a block diagonal matrix.

-To accommodate this, users have the option to consider correlation when adding each PMU to the `Measurement` type.
-For instance, let us add a new PMU while considering correlation:
+To accommodate this, users can consider correlation when adding each PMU to the `Measurement` type.
+For instance, add a new PMU while considering correlation:
 ```@example PMUOptimalPlacement
 addPmu!(monitoring; bus = "Bus 3", magnitude = 1.01, angle = -0.005, correlated = true)
 nothing # hide
 ```

-Following this, we recreate the WLS state estimation model:
+Following this, recreate the WLS state estimation model:
 ```@example PMUOptimalPlacement
 analysis = pmuStateEstimation(monitoring)
 nothing # hide